 The goals for CCA's AOD programs include:

-1. To promote low-risk/no-risk choices with regard to alcohol and other drugs.

-2. To develop and implement programs that promote the well-being of CCA students and staff.
+- 1. To promote low-risk/no-risk choices regarding alcohol and other drugs. - 2.
+To develop and implement programs that promote the well-being of CCA students and staff.

 Alcohol and Other Drug Biennial Review